The Action Machine Review

 The Action Machine is actually based on something a little bit more old school.
 Now I don’t mean old school as in Boyz II Men … but old school as in 1980s self-help goodness.

-This guy called Francesco Cirillo dreamt of a world where people got more $hit done than they ever had done before.
+This guy called Francesco Cirillo dreamed of a world where people got more $hit done than they ever had done before.
 And in Francesco’s world, not only could “Joe Blow” actually get stuff done efficiently – he could do his work better when he broke it up into small, bite-sized pieces.

 Imagine that … a world where the art of being productive no longer required being slavishly tied to a desk for hours on end.